 A general rule of immigration law is that foreign nationals who are present in the U.S. unlawfully (without current legal status, or undocumented) cannot change from unlawful status to lawful status from within the U.S. But it is generally not an option to leave the U.S. to apply for immigration status because any foreign national who has been unlawfully in the U.S. for more than one year, and leaves the U.S. is barred from re-entering the U.S. for ten years.
 Any foreign national who has been unlawfully present for more than six months but fewer than twelve months who leaves the U.S. will be barred from re-entering for three years.

-Two exceptions to the general rule about being unable to change from unlawful to lawful status from within the U.S. are for asylum applicants and for foreign nationals who are sponsored by immediate relatives (opposite sex spouses, and adult children.)
+Two exceptions to the general rule about being unable to change from unlawful to lawful status from within the U.S. are for asylum applicants and for foreign nationals who are sponsored by immediate relatives (spouses, and adult children.)
 Unfortunately, however, U.S. law requires asylum seekers to file within one year of their last entry into the U.S. unless they can show a “changed circumstance” or “extraordinary circumstance” which prevented them from filing within the one year.
 Unless there is a change in the law, you probably will not be able to legalize your status.

 Visa Waiver Program